midi2-dev/bl-midi2-rs/README.md

 ## Support For Classical MIDI Byte Stream Messages

-Messages which can be represented in classical midi byte stream format are also supported.
+Messages which can be represented in classical MIDI byte stream format are also supported.
 To do this simply use a backing buffer over `u8` instead of `u32`! ✨🎩

 ```rust